-The word ‘Deteriorate’ (Verb) refers to the process of becoming progressively worse in quality, condition, or value.
-It often describes things like health, relationships, environments, or objects that decline over time.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Deteriorate’ correctly in sentences.
+The word ‘deteriorate’ (verb) means to become progressively worse in quality, condition, or value.
+It’s often used for changes in health, relationships, environments, products, buildings, and even systems that decline over time.
+In this updated guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘deteriorate’ correctly in sentences.

 Deteriorate Explained in Depth